romain-d/facetwp-post-status/README.md

 ## Description

-This plugin add post status sources for your facets.
+This plugin add post status source for your facets.

 ## Installation